biopragmatics/oquat/docs/unknowns/source/pato.md

 | WikipediaVersioned:Rust&oldid=1072363937                |        1 | [PATO:0070059](http://purl.obolibrary.org/obo/PATO_0070059) |
 | WikipediaVersioned:Fluid&oldid=1049126570               |        1 | [PATO:0080001](http://purl.obolibrary.org/obo/PATO_0080001) |

-## `WordNet` (2)
+## `WordNet`

+There are 2 usages of `WordNet` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordNet)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordNet).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-----------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WordNet:WordNet |       85 | [PATO:0000011](http://purl.obolibrary.org/obo/PATO_0000011), [PATO:0000059](http://purl.obolibrary.org/obo/PATO_0000059), [PATO:0000117](http://purl.obolibrary.org/obo/PATO_0000117), [PATO:0000396](http://purl.obolibrary.org/obo/PATO_0000396), [PATO:0000402](http://purl.obolibrary.org/obo/PATO_0000402), ... |
 | WordNet:Wordnet |        1 | [PATO:0001486](http://purl.obolibrary.org/obo/PATO_0001486)                                                                                                                                                                                                                                                          |

-## `WordReference` (1)
+## `WordReference`

+There are 1 usages of `WordReference` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordReference)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordReference).

 | curie               |   usages | nodes                                                       |
 |---------------------|----------|-------------------------------------------------------------|
 | WordReference:flush |        1 | [PATO:0002518](http://purl.obolibrary.org/obo/PATO_0002518) |

-## `answers.com` (2)
+## `answers.com`

+There are 2 usages of `answers.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20answers.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20answers.com).

 | curie                               |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | answers.com:answers.com             |       26 | [PATO:0000078](http://purl.obolibrary.org/obo/PATO_0000078), [PATO:0000167](http://purl.obolibrary.org/obo/PATO_0000167), [PATO:0000413](http://purl.obolibrary.org/obo/PATO_0000413), [PATO:0000608](http://purl.obolibrary.org/obo/PATO_0000608), [PATO:0000610](http://purl.obolibrary.org/obo/PATO_0000610), ... |
 | answers.com:http://www.answers.com/ |        1 | [PATO:0002013](http://purl.obolibrary.org/obo/PATO_0002013)                                                                                                                                                                                                                                                          |

-## `arpansa` (1)
+## `arpansa`

+There are 1 usages of `arpansa` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20arpansa)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20arpansa).

 | curie           |   usages | nodes                                                                                                                                                                                 |
 |-----------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | arpansa:arpansa |        3 | [PATO:0001745](http://purl.obolibrary.org/obo/PATO_0001745), [PATO:0001746](http://purl.obolibrary.org/obo/PATO_0001746), [PATO:0001747](http://purl.obolibrary.org/obo/PATO_0001747) |

-## `bdid` (1)
+## `bdid`

+There are 1 usages of `bdid` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20bdid)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20bdid).

 | curie     |   usages | nodes                                                       |
 |-----------|----------|-------------------------------------------------------------|
 | bdid:bdid |        1 | [PATO:0001474](http://purl.obolibrary.org/obo/PATO_0001474) |

-## `biology-online` (1)
+## `biology-online`

+There are 1 usages of `biology-online` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20biology-online)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20biology-online).

 | curie                         |   usages | nodes                                                                                                                    |
 |-------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | biology-online:biology-online |        2 | [PATO:0001423](http://purl.obolibrary.org/obo/PATO_0001423), [PATO:0001842](http://purl.obolibrary.org/obo/PATO_0001842) |

-## `biology.lsu` (1)
+## `biology.lsu`

+There are 1 usages of `biology.lsu` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20biology.lsu)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20biology.lsu).

 | curie                   |   usages | nodes                                                       |
 |-------------------------|----------|-------------------------------------------------------------|
 | biology.lsu:biology.lsu |        1 | [PATO:0001609](http://purl.obolibrary.org/obo/PATO_0001609) |

-## `chemicool` (1)
+## `chemicool`

+There are 1 usages of `chemicool` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20chemicool)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20chemicool).

 | curie               |   usages | nodes                                                                                                                                                                                                                                              |
 |---------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | chemicool:chemicool |        4 | [PATO:0001427](http://purl.obolibrary.org/obo/PATO_0001427), [PATO:0001428](http://purl.obolibrary.org/obo/PATO_0001428), [PATO:0001429](http://purl.obolibrary.org/obo/PATO_0001429), [PATO:0001430](http://purl.obolibrary.org/obo/PATO_0001430) |

-## `dictionary` (1)
+## `dictionary`

+There are 1 usages of `dictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20dictionary).

 | curie                |   usages | nodes                                                       |
 |----------------------|----------|-------------------------------------------------------------|
 | dictionary:reference |        1 | [PATO:0000389](http://purl.obolibrary.org/obo/PATO_0000389) |

-## `die.net` (1)
+## `die.net`

+There are 1 usages of `die.net` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20die.net)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20die.net).

 | curie           |   usages | nodes                                                                                                                    |
 |-----------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | die.net:die.net |        2 | [PATO:0001786](http://purl.obolibrary.org/obo/PATO_0001786), [PATO:0001856](http://purl.obolibrary.org/obo/PATO_0001856) |

-## `edp` (1)
+## `edp`

+There are 1 usages of `edp` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20edp)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20edp).

 | curie   |   usages | nodes                                                                                                                                                                                 |
 |---------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | edp:edp |        3 | [PATO:0001536](http://purl.obolibrary.org/obo/PATO_0001536), [PATO:0001537](http://purl.obolibrary.org/obo/PATO_0001537), [PATO:0001538](http://purl.obolibrary.org/obo/PATO_0001538) |

-## `freedictionary` (1)
+## `freedictionary`

+There are 1 usages of `freedictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20freedictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20freedictionary).

 | curie                         |   usages | nodes                                                       |
 |-------------------------------|----------|-------------------------------------------------------------|
 | freedictionary:freedictionary |        1 | [PATO:0002445](http://purl.obolibrary.org/obo/PATO_0002445) |

-## `hefreedictionary.com` (1)
+## `hefreedictionary.com`

+There are 1 usages of `hefreedictionary.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20hefreedictionary.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20hefreedictionary.com).

 | curie                                     |   usages | nodes                                                       |
 |-------------------------------------------|----------|-------------------------------------------------------------|
 | hefreedictionary.com:hefreedictionary.com |        1 | [PATO:0001773](http://purl.obolibrary.org/obo/PATO_0001773) |

-## `maths.org` (1)
+## `maths.org`

+There are 1 usages of `maths.org` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20maths.org)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20maths.org).

 | curie               |   usages | nodes                                                       |
 |---------------------|----------|-------------------------------------------------------------|
 | maths.org:maths.org |        1 | [PATO:0001053](http://purl.obolibrary.org/obo/PATO_0001053) |

-## `medical-dictionary` (2)
+## `medical-dictionary`

+There are 2 usages of `medical-dictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20medical-dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20medical-dictionary).

 | curie                                                                      |   usages | nodes                                                       |
 |----------------------------------------------------------------------------|----------|-------------------------------------------------------------|
 | medical-dictionary:medical-dictionary                                      |        1 | [PATO:0001512](http://purl.obolibrary.org/obo/PATO_0001512) |
 | medical-dictionary:http://medical-dictionary.thefreedictionary.com/abaxial |        1 | [PATO:0002046](http://purl.obolibrary.org/obo/PATO_0002046) |

-## `merriam-webster` (9)
+## `merriam-webster`

+There are 9 usages of `merriam-webster` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20merriam-webster)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20merriam-webster).

 | curie                                                                    |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |--------------------------------------------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|